 Can Hair Extensions Damage Your Hair?

-While hair extensions can be a major confidence booster, they can be damaging to the overall growth and health of your hair if not probably cared for.
+While hair extensions can be a major confidence booster, they can be damaging to the overall growth and health of your hair if not properly cared for.

 One thing to avoid when getting hair extensions is making sure that the hair extensions aren’t heavier than your own hair.
 If the extensions are too heavy, they can cause your hair to break off.
 Hair extension damage can also happen when the extensions are attached too tightly.
 This combination of weight and strain on the hair follicles can cause the hair to fall out, which is officially known as traction alopecia.
 When hair is frequently pulled, either by braids, extensions, or very tight ponytails, the hair around the hairline begins to recede, and permanent hair damage can occur.